freddy38510/quasar-app-extension-ssg/README.md

 yarn link quasar-app-extension-ssg
 ```

-Now, you can develop this App Extension without uninstall/install it each time you change something in it.
+Now the app extension can be developed without uninstalling/installing it every time something changes in it.

 ## Usage

 ### Generate

-To generate a static site run this command from your quasar project folder:
+To generate a static site run this command from the quasar project folder:

 ```bash
 quasar ssg generate